EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1801-05-02-adventures-in-a-castle.md

 diverse range of forms including: original essays, serialized tales, extracts from both new and older publications, biographical sketches, and some material on the theater.
-According to the *History of Philadelphia* Volume III, the Philadelphia Repository and Weekly Register was popular with many because it was “edited with a kind spirit of encouragement towards their experiments in writing, and offered a place for their poetry, tales, and sketches, upon terms of criticism not very strict or severe.
-Interestingly, the majority of issues often included musical compositions, and during the period of time when Hogan and Scott oversaw the periodical’s publication, which essentially constituted the first four volumes, the final page was dedicated almost exclusively to poetry.
+According to the *History of Philadelphia*, the *Philadelphia Repository and Weekly Register* was popular because it was “edited with a kind spirit of encouragement towards their experiments in writing, and offered a place for their poetry, tales, and sketches, upon terms of criticism not very strict or severe."
+Interestingly, the majority of issues often included musical compositions, and during the period of time when Hogan and Scott oversaw the periodical’s publication, the final page was dedicated almost exclusively to poetry.

-Each of the narrative’s serialized excerpts are contained in the periodical’s first volume–in consecutive issues twenty-five through thirty-two.
-The original aggregation and organization of the serialized content, which was used as the primary source material for the transcription was retrieved from the American Periodicals Series II Database.

-*Adventures in a Castle* was also reprinted and featured in the New-York Weekly Museum (NYWM).
-It appeared in six installments beginning on January 2^nd^ and ending on the 6^th^ February 1808.
-It is interesting to consider just how much the readability of the text is impacted by the two different serializations (and even much later novelized edition).
+Each of the narrative’s serialized excerpts are contained in the periodical’s first volume in consecutive issues twenty-five through thirty-two.*Adventures in a Castle* was also reprinted and featured in the *New-York Weekly Museum*.
+It appeared in six installments beginning on January 2 and ending on the February 6, 1808.
+It is interesting to consider just how much the readability of the text is impacted by the two different serializations.

 *Adventures in a Castle*, in its initial eight-installment-serialization were shorter, so out of necessity, the “new” breaks in the two